pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 .. contents:: Chapter Contents

-Excercise 3.1: Optimal locations of mobile hospitals
+Excercise: Travel-Time based Estimation of Population Served by Hospital
 ================================================================================

 **Problem Statement**

-* To determine the optimal locations of Hospitals
+To determine the population served by a hospital based on travel time

 **Core Idea**

-* More Hospitals will be required at places where a higher no. of people are living.
+More Hospitals will be required at places where a higher no. of people are living.

 **Approach**